 How much longer are you likely to remember an interaction with a person than you are with an app?
 Support agents need to be available when customers really need them, not tied up with simple queries.

 Customers will also remember being placed on hold while trying to solve an urgent query.
-A problem can be turned into a positive experience – IF the resolution is efficient and effective.
+A problem, such as unhappy customers can be turned into a positive resource– IF the resolution is efficient and effective.
 Your customers will be furious if the wait time is long and then simply directed to a page in your knowledge base tool.

 With SaaS, customers are not tied to your software in the same way as they are with on-site installations.
 If your product or service is not absolutely essential for the customers’ operations, then this is one of the fastest ways to lose customers (churn).